akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/softwarestack.md

 ## Liferay and what Application Server to use
 As the time of this writing I've installed [Liferay 7.3.2 GA3](https://sourceforge.net/projects/lportal/files/Liferay%20Portal/7.3.2%20GA3/).
 This version is compatible with Tomcat 9.
 And it was **not** a good idea to run Alfresco on Tomcat 9.
 (Took me hours to find out, that it is simply not working...)
-Liferay 7.3.2 is also compatibe with Wildfly 16.0.0.
+Liferay 7.3.2 is also compatible with Wildfly 16.0.0.
 Being bravehearded I installed it on [Wildfly 18.0.1](https://wildfly.org/downloads/) and luckily until now it did not complain.
 BTW: I'm running Liferay on MySQL 8.

 ## Wildfly-Camel Subsystem